thosgood/this-weeks-finds/markdown/201-250/week215.md

 > turn left,\
 > then hop across the edge in front of you.

-Or, suppose you\'re on some triangle and you want to get to another that\'s in the same anticube.
-Here\'s what you do:
+Or, suppose you're on some triangle and you want to get to another that's in the same anticube.
+Here's what you do:

 > hop across any edge,\
 > turn left,\